-Turning back to the notion of $\Omega(n)$ -robustly self-ordered n-vertex graphs, we demonstrate their usefulness in transporting lower bounds regarding testing binary strings to lower bounds regarding testing graph properties in the dense graph model.
-This general methodology, presented in Section 10, is analogous to the methodology for the bounded-degree graph model, which is presented in Section 5.
+We show that $\Omega(n)$ -robustly self-ordered n-vertex graphs can be used to transport lower bounds regarding testing binary strings to lower bounds regarding testing graph properties in the dense graph model.
+This general methodology, presented in Section 9, is analogous to the methodology for the bounded-degree graph model, which is presented in Section 5.

-We mention that in a follow-up work [24], we employed this methodology in order to resolve several open problems regarding the relation between adaptive and non-adaptive testers in the dense graph model.
+We mention that in a follow-up work [23], we employed this methodology in order to resolve several open problems regarding the relation between adaptive and non-adaptive testers in the dense graph model.
 In particular, we proved that there exist graph properties for which any non-adaptive tester must have query complexity that is almost quadratic in the query complexity of the best general (i.e., adaptive) tester, whereas it has been known for a couple of decades that the query complexity of non-adaptive testers is at most quadratic in the query complexity of adaptive testers.

 The case of intermediate degree bounds.
-Lastly, in Section 11, we consider n-vertex graphs of degree bound d(n), for every $d: \mathbb{N} \to \mathbb{N}$ such that $d(n) \in [\Omega(1), n]$ .
-Indeed, the bounded-degree case (studied in Section 2-6) and the dense graph case (studied in Sections 7-10) are special cases (which correspond to d(n) = O(1) and d(n) = n).
+Lastly, in Section 10, we consider n-vertex graphs of degree bound d(n), for every $d: \mathbb{N} \to \mathbb{N}$ such that $d(n) \in [\Omega(1), n]$ .
+Indeed, the bounded-degree case (studied in Section 2-6) and the dense graph case (studied in Sections 7-9) are special cases (which correspond to d(n) = O(1) and d(n) = n).
 Using results from these two special cases, we show how to construct $\Omega(d(n))$ -robustly self-ordered n-vertex graphs of maximum degree d(n), for all $d: \mathbb{N} \to \mathbb{N}$ .